-Be sure to bookmark this page so you can find it again!
-The author of "Adytum Documentary Project" is Wrestlr [M/M, MC, hypno, incest] - You can leave feedback or a comment below.
-You can also Print this erotic tale for your own personal pleasure or read more naughty stories like this in our Erotic Stories section.
+About: The author of "Adytum Documentary Project" is Wrestlr [M/M, MC, hypno, incest].
+You can print this erotic tale for your own personal pleasure, or read more naughty stories like this in our Erotic Stories section.

 NOTE: Did you remember to bookmark this page so you can find it again?